MilosIl/mines23/README.md

 # Personal portfolio

-Perosinal portfolio that showcase some of my work
+Perosinal portfolio that showcase some of my work.

 Building website and web applications is one of the biggest joy that gives meaning to something